-There is a variety of factors that push and pull individuals out of a workplace.
-Searching for better work-life balance associated with the need to raise children, accommodate spouses' careers, manage own health issues or care for elderly family members is believed to be an important 'pull' reason for women to leave workplace, including the academia (Hewlett, Luce 2005; Mavriplis et.al.
-2010).
-The results of the UPGEM project demonstrated that in some European countries most female physicists leave their career as scientists when they become mothers (Hasse, Trentemøller 2008: 192).
-According to the results of the longitudinal study of astronomy and astrophysics graduate students in the USA, women are more likely than men to encounter the 'two-body problem', resulting in relocation for a spouse or partner.
-"This type of relocation affected the likelihood of working outside physics or astronomy in two ways: (1) by directly increasing the likelihood of working outside the field and (2) by indirectly increasing the likelihood of limiting career options for someone else, which itself had direct effects on working outside the field" (Ivie, White, Chu 2016: 9).
+There is a variety of factors that push and pull scientists out of university as a workplace.
+Searching for better work-life balance associated with the need to raise children, accommodate spouses' careers or care for elderly family members is believed to be an important 'pull' reason for women to leave the academia.
+For example, the results of the UPGEM project demonstrated that in some European countries most female physicists leave their career as scientists when they become mothers (Hasse, Trentemøller 2008: 192)21.
+Similarly, according to the results of the longitudinal study of astronomy and astrophysics graduate students in the USA, "women were more likely to report that they had relocated for a spouse or partner.
+This type of relocation affected the likelihood of working outside physics or astronomy in two ways: (1) by directly increasing the likelihood of working outside the field and (2) by indirectly increasing the likelihood of limiting career options for someone else, which itself had direct effects on working outside the field" (Ivie, White, Chu 2016: 9).